-The park, police and fire funds are technically recoupment fees, meaning that they represent a reimbursement to the City of prior capital investments, and therefore can be used for any public purpose.
+The park, police and fire funds are technically recoupment fees, meaning that they represent a reimbursement to the City of prior capital investments.
 The recoupment approach was intended to avoid the need to make up for the lost revenue with general funds, but they ceased to be used for that purpose when the City suspended exemptions in 2009.